Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Introduction

 \textbf{Related Literature.} This paper is related to the literature on marginal treatment effects.
 Introduced by \cite{Bjorklund1987}, MTEs can be used as a building block for many different causal parameters of interest as shown in \cite{Heckman2001}.
 For an excellent review, the reader is referred to \cite{mogstad2018}.
 As a main departure from this literature, this paper introduces unconditional MTEs targeted at studying unconditional policy effects.
 As mentioned above, if we focus on the mean, the unconditional marginal policy effect we study corresponds to the MPRTE of \cite {Carneiro2010}.
 In this case, the unconditional MTE is the same as the usual MTE.
-For quantiles, the unconditional marginal policy effect is studied by \cite{Firpo2009}, but under a setting that does not allow for endogeneity. \footnote{ For the case of continuous endogenous covariates, \cite{Rothe2010b} shows that the control function approach of \cite{Imbens2009} can be used to achieve identification.} The unconditional MTE is novel in this case, as well as in the case with a more general nonlinear functional of interest.
+For quantiles, the unconditional marginal policy effect is studied by \cite{Firpo2009}, but in a setting that does not allow for endogeneity. \footnote{ For the case of continuous endogenous covariates, \cite{Rothe2010b} shows that the control function approach of \cite{Imbens2009} can be used to achieve identification.
+This paper considers a binary endogenous covariate.} The unconditional MTE is novel in this case, as well as in the case with a more general nonlinear functional of interest.
 In our setting that allows some covariates to enter both the outcome equation and the selection equation, conditioning on the propensity score is not enough, but we show that the propensity score plays a key role in averaging the unconditional MTEs to obtain the unconditional policy effect.
 This is in contrast with \cite{Zhou2019} where the marginal treatment effect parameter is defined based on conditioning on the propensity score.
-Among other contributions, \cite{torgo2020} provide an extensive list of MTE applications which are, in principle, applicable to the unconditional MTEs introduced in this paper.
+Among other contributions, \cite{torgo2020} provide an extensive list of applications for MTEs, many of which can also be applied to the unconditional MTEs introduced in this paper.

 Our general treatment of the problem using functionals is closely related to that of \cite{Rothe2012}. \cite{Rothe2012} analyzes the effect of an arbitrary change in the distribution of a target covariate, either continuous or discrete, on some feature of the distribution of the outcome variable.
 By assuming a form of conditional independence, for the case of continuous target covariates, \cite{Rothe2012} generalizes the approach of \cite{Firpo2009}.
 However, for the case of a discrete treatment, instead of point identifying the effect as we do here, bounds are obtained by assuming that either the highest-ranked or lowest-ranked individuals enter the program under the new policy.